Matiasruizr/smart_blog_ai_api/README.md

 ### Railway (recommended)

-1. Connect your GitHub repository to a new Railway project.
+1. Connect your GitHub repo to a new Railway project.
-2. Add all environment variables via the Railway dashboard (Variables tab).
+2. Add all required environment variables via the Railway dashboard (Variables tab).
 3. Railway auto-detects the Dockerfile and builds on push to `main`.
 4. Set a custom domain pointing to your Railway service URL.
-5. Configure a health check on `GET /api/v1/health`.
+5. Health check: `GET /health`

 ### Docker